Evodevelopment/SQL-cursor-usage/README.md

 # SQL-cursor-usage

 ## What is the purpose of this exercise\?

 ### And...

+This was markdown testing, or the code and explanation is incomplete.
+Since this was just as task I had to do in test a I did not expand since there was not many interesing or specific data connected to it.

+I am right now working on Practical Data Analysis, which is far more interesting.

 _In SQL procedures_, a **cursor make it possible to define a result set (a set of data rows) and perform complex logic on a row by row basis.** By using the same mechanics, an SQL procedure can also define a result set and return it directly to the caller of the SQL procedure or to a client application.